 The Federal Association of the German Games Industry has commissioned the study, which has now brought surprising findings to light.
 28 percent or 23 million of Germans admire the achievements of professionals in e-sports and 17,4 million see e-athletes as role models, according to one of the results derived from the survey data.
 It is hardly surprising that e-sports are particularly popular with young people.
 However, it is more surprising that virtual sport exerts such a strong attraction on significantly more adult players: there is also great interest in the group of 25 to 34-year-olds.
 One in four can imagine turning their hobby into a job.

-Jörg Adami, managing director of the “E-Sports Player Foundation” (spelling: esports player foundation) sees dormant potential for virtual sport in the survey results.
-“E-athletes do great things and represent our country at international tournaments”.
-This means that they are real role models for many young people and young adults and that they are increasingly bearing more responsibility.
+Jörg Adami, Managing Director of the "E-Sports Player Foundation" (own spelling: esports player foundation) sees latent potential for virtual sports in the survey results.
+"E-sportsmen do great things and represent our country at international tournaments".
+They are therefore real role models for many young people and young adults and are therefore increasingly responsible.

-“Accordingly, our work not only focuses on improving playful skills but also on the personal development of the best talents.
-We are convinced that we can support players from Germany as best we can on their way to the top of the world ”, says Adami.
-The “E-Sports Player Foundation” was founded in January 2020 based on the model of Deutsche Sporthilfe.
-Its aim is to promote e-sports talents in Germany in a targeted manner and to accompany them on their way to the top of the world.
-The initiative aims to promote over 2021 talents by the end of 200, currently around 50.
+"Accordingly, our work not only focuses on improving the playful skills, but also on the personality development of the best talents.
+We are convinced that we can support players from Germany in the best possible way on their way to the top of the world,” says Adami.
+The "E-Sports Player Foundation" was founded in January 2020 based on the model of the German Sports Aid.
+Her goal is to specifically promote e-sports talents in Germany and to accompany them on their way to the top of the world.
+By the end of 2021, the initiative wants to promote more than 200 talents, currently there are around 50.